-Based on symptoms and physical exam findings are how a diagnosis is usually achieved.
-A doctor will typically order an x-ray, CT, or MRI of the cervical spine.
-There could be severe symptoms that could indicate something more dangerous causing pain like infection, cancer, or fracture.
+A diagnosis is usually achieved based on symptoms and physical exam findings.
+A doctor typically orders an x-ray, CT, or MRI of the cervical spine.
+There could be severe symptoms indicating something more dangerous, causing pain like infection, cancer, or fracture.
 This calls for an immediate visit to a hospital/clinic for evaluation.
 These symptoms include:

-- Prior trauma/injury from a fall, automobile accident, sports, work injury
+- Prior trauma/injury from a fall, automobile accident, sports, or work injury

 - Weight loss

 Rheumatic conditions/diseases that cause neck pain include morning stiffness and immobility, which get better as the day progresses.
 Spine imaging could be recommended if symptoms continue for more than six weeks.
 Especially for individuals with previous neck or spine surgery or if it could be cervical radiculopathy or myelopathy.

 There is a wide range of treatment options.
 Surgery is rarely required except for severe cases.
 Returning to normal activities almost right away is one of the most important things to do to prevent the pain from becoming chronic.
 First-line treatments typically begin with: